mrgnhnt96/revali/doc-site/docs/constructs/revali_server/tidbits.md

 When using types in annotations, even though we are not providing the actual value, we are providing a reference to the type.
 This is enough for revali to understand the class, it's constructor, and it's parameters.

-To understand this on a deeper level, let's take a look at how [pipes](./annotations/pipes) are used in [parameter annotations](./annotations/parameters).
+To understand this on a deeper level, let's take a look at how [pipes] are used in [bindings].

 Let's say we have a `UserPipe` class that will fetch a user from the database based on the `id` provided in the request.
 Our classes might look like this: